dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 * It should be possible to produce the blob using the native C/C++/NativeAOT compiler for a given target/architecture.
 In particular for a runtime written in C, the binary blob should be constructible using C idioms.
-If the C compiler needs to pad or align the data, the blob format should provide a way to iterate the blob contents without having to know anything abotu the target platform ABI or C compiler conventions.
+If the C compiler needs to pad or align the data, the blob format should provide a way to iterate the blob contents without having to know anything about the target platform ABI or C compiler conventions.

 This leads to the following overall strategy for the design: